ThommesW75/Arbeitszeitanalyse/Python-App/README.md

-Python Application: Working Time Analysis (Core Logic)
+Python Application: Working Time Analysis

-This directory contains the Python script that forms the core logic of the analysis tool.
+This directory contains the Python script for the core application logic.

+Current Version: 1.1
-Features (Version 1.0)
+Features

-The script zeiterfassung_v1.py currently performs the following tasks:

-    Data Source: Uses a hardcoded list of dictionaries within the script to simulate employee data.
+    Analyzes a hardcoded list of employee data (name and hours).

-    Analysis: It iterates through the list and checks if an employee has worked 10 or more hours, exactly 9 hours, or less than 8 hours.
+    Categorizes employees based on their working hours (overtime, undertime, etc.).

-    Reporting: Prints a formatted summary to the terminal, listing the names and counts of employees in each category.
+    Prints a summary report to the console.

+Changes in v1.1

+    Refactoring: Replaced hardcoded "magic numbers" (like 10, 9, 8) for business rules with configuration variables at the top of the script.
+This makes the code more readable and easier to maintain.

 How to Run

-To execute the script, navigate to the main project directory (Arbeitszeitanalyse) and run the following command in your terminal:
+    Navigate to the main project directory (Arbeitszeitanalyse).

+    Execute the script using the following command:

-python3 Python-App/zeiterfassung_v1.py
+    python3 Python-App/zeiterfassung_v1.1.py